saunah/saunah-frontend/README.md

 If a tag is added to a commit which starts with `v`, the application is being deployed to the production Kubernetes environment.
 Please make sure that tags are only set on the `main` branch and only if it has been successfully tested on the staging environment.
 Version numbers should follow [Semantic Versioning](https://semver.org/).
 The production backend is available at [https://saunah.k8s.init-lab.ch](https://saunah.k8s.init-lab.ch).

+## 👌🏼 Definition of Done

+The Definition of Done is automatically applied as the pull-request template.
+It can be found in [docs/pull_request_template.md](./docs/pull_request_template.md).

 ## 📚 Further Documentation

 Fother documentation can be found in [docs/README.md](./docs/README.md).